Joseph Holt (rebel): Transportation

-Holt went out on the Minerva, (along with Henry Fulton), and on it met Captain William Cox who had been appointed paymaster of the New South Wales Corps.
-The ship arrived at Sydney on 11 January 1800, and shortly afterwards Holt agreed to manage Captain Cox's farm.
-He always claimed in Australia that he was a political exile and not a convict.
-In September 1800 he was arrested on suspicion of being concerned in a plot against the government, but was soon afterwards released as no evidence could be found against him.
-He was successful in his management for Cox, and afterwards bought land for himself which eventually yielded him a competence.
 In 1804 when the Castle Hill uprising occurred Holt, who was not involved, had been warned that evening that it was about to happen.
 During the night he set up a defense of Captain Cox's house.
 He was nonetheless afterwards hounded by Governor King and many false witnesses brought against him.
 Although there was no plausible evidence at all against him, he was in April 1804 exiled by King to Norfolk Island, and there put to hard labour.
 In his Memoirs, Holt wrote a considerable amount on the horrors he saw at Norfolk Island under Commandant Joseph Foveaux.
 Whereas other histories merely describe Foveaux as some able and efficient administrator who became Lieutenant-Governor at Norfolk Island, Holt saw him far less blandly than that.
 Holt graphically described Foveaux as the greatest tyrant that he (Holt) had ever known.
 Holt described the joy of the inhabitants of Norfolk Island on the day when Foveaux departed.
 He wrote in his Memoirs (Edited by Croker, 1838): "If I could have bought or borrowed a pistol, the world, I think, would soon have been rid of this man-killer, Foveaux, and with as short a warning as he gave to the two men he hung without trial."
-After Holt had been there 14 weeks Governor King sent instructions that he should be recalled to New South Wales, but delays occurred and it was not until February 1806 that he arrived back at Sydney again.

 Grave of United Irishman Joseph Holt (1756–1826), Carrickbrennan Cemetery, Monkstown, Co.
 Dublin.

 1994 memorial erected at the grave of United Irishman Joseph Holt (1756–1826), Carrickbrennan Cemetery, Monkstown, Co.
 Dublin.